Techtonica/techtonica.org/README.md

 ### Updating the Site

 Important: Only ever Pull from the server!
+There are currently 3 main servers in use: "staging", "techtonica.org" and "testing".

 1. Log in via SSH using your SSH key.